Tarpon in Central America

 Central America is the only place on Earth where tarpon are found on the Pacific Ocean as well.
 Having made their way through the Panama Canal over the past several decades, they have been caught as far south as Columbia and as far north as El Salvador.
 Tarpon can lay over 10 million eggs at a time and the survivors will take approximately seven years to reach maturity.

-WHAT THEY EAT: Tarpon have boney mouths with almost no teeth so they eat by swallowing their prey whole.
+Tarpon have boney mouths with almost no teeth so they eat by swallowing their prey whole in a rapid suction movement.
 Their diets vary based on what is available, including anything from shrimps and crabs to other smaller fish.
 Mullet fish, sardines, catfish, mackerel, jacks, and needlefish all end up on the tarpon’s menu.
 In Central America, especially in Costa Rica, tarpon can be found patrolling the coastline after the baby sea turtles hatch and make their way out to sea for the first time.

 The world record tarpon was caught on west coast of Africa as recently as 2003.
 Angler Max Domecq reeled in a 286 lb 9 oz monster in just over an hour long fight near the island of Rubane, Guinea-Bissau.
 His bait of choice for the day was a live mullet.

 Most tarpon caught in Costa Rica are in the 70-100 lb range, though giant tarpon in the 150-200 lb range are hooked and jumped every year.
 In Panama the tarpon don’t tend to get quite as big, but most fish we catch are adults in the 50-80 lb range.